NikNazarov/TorchPIV/README.md

 2. Window overlap size
 3. Coordinate scale
 4. Time between frames
-5. Selection of the calculation device (CPU or any of your GPUs)
+5. Selection of the device (CPU or any of your GPUs)
 6. Iteration method: DWS or CWS
 7. The number of iterations of the algorithm
 8. Interrogation window scale during iterations